Will-Wright/lasso-quadratic-solver/README.md

 ### New Contributions:

-* Proof of equivalence of two methods
+* Proof of equivalence of the two methods listed above

 * Implementation of `LassoQuadraticSolver` method in MATLAB